solariumphp/solarium/CONTRIBUTING.md

 * A pull request should be mergeable (fast-forward) if not, you will be asked to update it.
 * Ideally any change should include updated or new unittests to cover the changes.
 You can submit a PR without tests, but it will take longer to merge as someone else will need to fix the test coverage.
 * Solarium follows the Symfony2 code standards: http://symfony.com/doc/current/contributing/code/standards.html
 * Each PR will be checked by the CI environment automatically.
-Ofcourse anything other than a 'green' status needs to be fixed before a PR can be merged.
+Of course anything other than a 'green' status needs to be fixed before a PR can be merged.